WatsonMLDev/Frame-Navigation-App/README.md

 *   🔴 **Testing:** No automated tests included in the repository.
 *   🔴 **Optimization:** Location polling and BLE communication could be optimized for battery life.

-## 📸 Screenshots / Demo

-*(Optional: Add screenshots of the mobile app map view and potentially a photo/video of the Frame device displaying information here)*

 ## 🛠️ How It Works

 1.  **Setup:** The app loads a Mapbox Access Token from a `.env` file.